- Our commitments -

 “Genetic protection of the Perche dark bee was officially created in 2016 and authenticated by France’s National Centre for Scientific Research, after it carried out vital genetic analyses.
 Its goal is to ensure the continued existence of this ancient and native bee that is threatened with extinction.”
 “The objective is to insure survival of a substantial population, with a minimum of operations on our part, in a vast and highly protected territory that is home to many colonies.
 Best of all, through our protection measures we can reproduce the colonies and spread them among the many beekeepers who want them in their hives.”
 Raymond Daman, Beekeeper & Head of the Orne Dark Bee Conservatory

 Maison Trudon is committed to this project: it participates directly and financially in the establishment of conservancy actions.
 In addition, 4 percent of all sales of the Maison’s Cire candle will go toward the project.

 “I believe that contributing to the protection of a species as vital to life and symbolic of our Maison, but unfortunately greatly endangered, is a duty.
 For centuries we have benefitted from the work of bees.
-Today it is essential that we commit, in concrete terms, and contribute to raising public awareness.”Julien Pruvost, Executive Director of Maison Trudon
+Today it is essential that we commit, in concrete terms, and contribute to raising public awareness.”Julien Pruvost, Creative Director of Maison Trudon